simplex-chat/simplex-chat/README.md

 - 1-to-1 chat with multiple people in the same terminal window.
 - Auto-populated recipient name - just type your messages to reply to the sender once the connection is established.
-- Demo SMP server available to use - `smp1.simplex.im:5223`, SMP server executable file is available in [simplexmq](https://github.com/simplex-chat/simplexmq) repo.
+- Demo SMP server available at `smp1.simplex.im:5223` - you can deploy your own server (`smp-server` executable in [simplexmq](https://github.com/simplex-chat/simplexmq) repo).
 - No global identity or any names visible to the server(s), ensuring full privacy of your contacts and conversations.
 - E2E encryption, with RSA public key that has to be passed out-of-band (see [How to use SimpleX chat](#how-to-use-simplex-chat)).
 - Message signing and verification with automatically generated RSA keys.